 Home Buyers Compete for Limited Inventory

 There just aren’t enough homes on the market for the amount of buyers seeking them.
 And this is putting upward pressure on house values statewide.
-And these trends could continue throughout 2019 and into 2020.
+And these trends are likely to continue throughout 2020.

-According to the real estate data company Zillow, the median home value for Washington rose by around 4.2% over the past year to the current median price of $388,400 Historically, going back several decades, house prices in the U.S. tend to rise by around 3% to 4% annually.
+According to the real estate data company Zillow, the median home value for Washington rose by around 4.9% over the past year to the current median price of $419,900 Historically, going back several decades, house prices in the U.S. tend to rise by around 3% to 4% annually.
 So the gains seen in Washington State over the last year could certainly be called “above-average.”
+Zillow’s economists expect price growth to continue at the same pace over the coming months.

 Related: How much is my home worth?

 Inventory is the real story in this market.
-Housing supply is limited in most cities across the state, particularly in the Seattle metro area.
+Housing supply is limited in most cities across the state, particularly in the King County area where there is barely a one month supply in the county.
 A “balanced” real estate market has around a five- to six-month supply of homes for sale.
-At the start of 2019, most big-city real estate markets across Washington had less than a two-month supply of homes for sale.
+But most markets across Washington State don’t have anywhere near that amount, but instead are hovering somewhere around the 2-month supply mark.